Categories

 And there you have it!
 I just clicked a few checkboxes during the shoot and Lumberjack helped me to be more organized and have a head-start on the edit!
 Try it.
 I’m sure it will help you too.

-3 responses to “My Family History Video Project – Continued”
+3 replies on “My Family History Video Project – Continued”

 Great idea to record your family history.
 I thought I understood that you were going to post the questions you asked.
 This would help me greatly